Midland County Court Records

 Arrest Records and Background Checks

-Arrest records are maintained by the Midland County Sheriff’s Office.
-To request incident reports or arrest information, submit an open records request through the City of Midland’s portal or contact the Sheriff’s Office at (432) 688-4600.
-Police reports from the City of Midland Police Department may be requested separately at (432) 685-7145; the department is located at 601 N. Loraine, Midland, TX.
+Arrest records are maintained by the Midland County Sheriff's Office.
+To request incident reports or arrest information, submit an open records request through the City of Midland's portal or contact the Sheriff's Office at (432) 688-4600.
+Police reports from the City of Midland Police Department can be requested separately at (432) 685-7145; the department is at 601 N. Loraine, Midland, TX.

 Expunction Records

-Justice of the Peace Courts — Criminal Jurisdiction
+Justice of the Peace Courts Criminal Jurisdiction

 Class C misdemeanors and related matters are handled by four Justice of the Peace precincts: